nushell/nushell.github.io/book/types_of_data.md

 `cell-path`
 :::

-List and record syntax can be combined to navigate tables.
+The syntax used to access lists and records can be combined to navigate tables.
 When used on tables, these access chains are called "cell paths".

 You can access individual rows by number to obtain records: